How Much Does It Cost to Raise A Pig? (Updated for 2018)

-One note to start off with: when you talk about the cost to raise a pig, you need to think about the cost to raise two.
+One note to start off with: when you ask, “How much is a pig?”, you actually need to ask, “How much are pigs?”
 Pigs are social animals, and you should never be raising fewer than two.
 Perhaps you could get away with it if your pig was going to be penned with cows, goats, or sheep.
 But don’t raise a pig all by itself!
 You should be able to find a friend or neighbor that wants to buy that other pig.

 As you’re learning about raising pigs, I’ve got a couple of book suggestions for you.
 You’ll want to familiarize yourself with all the factors, and both of these books are great choices to get you started.

 One is called How to Raise Pigs (these are all affiliate links), and it’s the first one I got started with.
 Whether you’re raising pigs for pets, getting started raising a 4H pig, or going purely for yummy pork, this book will help you along.

 The other one I recommend is Storey’s Guide to Raising Pigs.
 The whole Storey’s Guide series is a reliable source of information on raising all kinds of homestead animals – bees, goats, chickens, and more!

 Now let’s get started learning the all the factors that go into the cost to raise your pig!

 The Cost to Raise a Pig